geigr/ipytone/docs/scheduling.md

 t.loop_end = "8:0:0"
 ```

-Transport has also properties for setting the BPM or the time signature:
+{class}`~ipytone.transport.Transport` has also properties for setting the BPM or
+the time signature:

 ```{code-cell} ipython3
 t.bpm